MrZhuNi/salome_shape/src/BuildPlugin/doc/shellFeature.rst

 Shell
 =====

+The Shell feature creates a shell using already existing faces in other objects.

 To create shell in the active part:

 #. select in the Main Menu *Build - > Shell* item  or